DexTheFish/Wiki-Map/docs/demo.md

 Calvin: describe logged out features
   - start on a map
+  - click on the middle three points
+  - notice the list of points
+  - click on a point
-  - navigate to a point
+  - cool!
+I'd like to add my point to this map...I wonder how?
   - Return to Maps
   - Can I make a new map?